8 Best call recorder apps for Android, iPhone, & computers in 2023

 Rev Call Recorder is a simple but free call recording app.
 Its main function is to help you record incoming and outgoing calls with one tap.

-There are no limits to the length of your calls or the number of recordings you want to have, and you can instantly share recordings with team members via email, text message, or your shared cloud storage platform.
+With Rev Call Recorder, there are no limits to the length of your calls or the number of recordings you can have.
+You can also instantly share recordings with team members via email, text message, or your shared cloud storage platform.

-But just like Cube ACR is only available on Android devices, Rev is only available for iPhone users — and only in the United States.
+But like how Cube ACR is only available on Android devices, Rev is only available for iPhone users — and only in the United States.
 You can record incoming calls from Canada, but that comes with a fee.
-Similarly, you’ll have to pay $1.25 per minute for fully accurate transcription.
+Similarly, you have to pay $1.25 per minute to transcribe your calls.

 No auto-call recorder feature is available.